The current TSP Timing strategy has outperformed the C fund for 16 straight years, and is on track to do it again in 2020.

 – Comment by John, on the TSP Strategy Group on June 18, 2019

-This is now even more true following the implementation of the new withdrawal options per the TSP Modernization Act in 2019.
 It may possible to do better than you can do with the TSP if you use Exchange Traded Funds (ETFs) outside of the TSP, but you have to use the right ETFs, the right broker, and the right strategies.
-One big advantage with using ETFs is that you can “short” the market during bear markets, but you better get the timing right.
+One big advantage with using ETFs is that you can “short” the market during bear markets, but you better get the timing right, and no one can do that consistently.
+(Note: It’s possible to use the TSP Timing strategy in any account, and since outside of the TSP you wouldn’t be restricted to the limit of two intrafund transfers per month, there are ways to do even better outside the TSP, but is it really necessary to risk that when you can achieve great returns in the TSP?)

 “What you have put together is really great (really worth the money paid) and has helped me tremendously.” – J.S., Maryland